Who we are

 - an organisation that makes a difference - read about how we make a difference, and see examples of some of our successes to date.

 Launched on 23 November 1961, WWF-UK was the first National Organisation in the WWF network.
-Today we have offices in England, Northern Ireland, Scotland and Wales.
+Today we have offices in England, Scotland and Wales.
 We are a registered charity - most of our income comes from voluntary sources, such as our dedicated members, supporters and the business community.
-In 2009/10 we spent over £50m on our work.
 Our 300+ staff work with governments, businesses and communities both here in the UK and around the world.

 We use our experience, credibility and influence to help create long-term solutions to global threats to people and nature - such as climate change, the peril to endangered species and habitats, and the unsustainable consumption of the world’s natural resources.